PlaidCloud/website/content/en/docs/concepts/architecture/cri.md

 ## Upgrading

-When upgrading Kubernetes, then the kubelet tries to automatically select the latest CRI version on restart of the component.
+When upgrading PlaidCloud, then the kubelet tries to automatically select the latest CRI version on restart of the component.
 If that fails, then the fallback will take place as mentioned above.
 If a gRPC re-dial was required because the container runtime has been upgraded, then the container runtime must also